maskedjellybean/lando-drupal-11/README.md

   * Database name: drupal
   * Database username: drupal
   * Database password: drupal
+* You should have a working Drupal site.
+* Feel free to delete this repo that you cloned.

 # If using as the basis of an actual project